I'll Stand by You: Certifications

-Girls Aloud version
+Girls Aloud versions

 In 2004, British-Irish all-female pop group Girls Aloud recorded a cover of "I'll Stand by You" as the official charity single for the 2004 Children in Need fundraising campaign.
 Their version was produced by Brian Higgins and his production team Xenomania.
 The track was announced a single just ten days before its November 15, 2004, release.
 It became Girls Aloud's second number one on the UK Singles Chart, spending two weeks at the top position and receiving a silver certification from the British Phonographic Industry.
 The song appears on Girls Aloud's second studio album What Will the Neighbours Say?
 (2004).

 The music video, directed by Trudy Bellinger, saw Girls Aloud stranded in a desert as they "stand by" each other.
 "I'll Stand by You" was promoted through various live appearances and has since been performed on a number of the group's concert tours.
 Despite its success, Girls Aloud's cover of the song was largely panned by contemporary music critics.

+A new version of the song, "I'll Stand By You (Sarah's Version)", was released on the 20th anniversary of its original release on November 15, 2024.
+This version features lead vocals from Sarah Harding in tribute to the singer, who died in 2021.